We understand that people with cancer are worried about coronavirus.

 Have you had difficulty getting travel insurance after a cancer diagnosis?
 This blog gives helpful updates on the travel insurance group discussions.

-We hope that the discussions on the travel insurance group will give you some valuable recommendations.
+If you are hoping to get away this December, we hope that the discussions on the travel insurance group give you some valuable recommendations.

 Here are some of your success stories over the past month: